How to Treat Dog Ear Hematoma at Home?

 Causes of Aural Hematoma in Dogs

-Aural or Ear Hematoma in dogs is caused mainly due to ear infections or too much scratching and itching of the ears.
+Aural or Ear Hematoma in dogs is caused mainly by ear infections or too much scratching and itching of the ears.

-The outer ear is covered with skin layers on both the sides and frequent scratching and itching can break the blood vessels.
+The outer ear is covered with skin layers on both sides, and frequent scratching and itching can break the blood vessels.

 As blood vessels are present beneath the skin, vigorous shaking of the head and constant itching can often result in a broken blood vessel.

-Ear Mites commonly found in-ear infections can also lead to aural hematoma.
+Ear mites commonly found in in-ear infections can also lead to aural hematoma.

 Some common causes are